Eski Imaret Mosque: History

 The complex has been ravaged by fire several times, and the last traces of the monastery disappeared about a century ago.
 Until 1970 the building was used as a Koran school, which rendered it largely inaccessible for architectural study.
 In 1970, the mosque was partially closed off and restored by the Turkish architect Fikret Çuhadaroğlu.

+Restoration

+It has been restored twice: once in the 1970s by architect Fikret Çuhadaroglu; and again during an unauthorized restoration in the 1990s.

+Its undulating roofline, obscured by a single flat roof in Ottoman times, was rebuilt in the 1970 restoration.

+In 2015, restoration works began on the Eski Imaret Mosque with an expected opening date of 2019, however this was later halted for unknown reason.

+As of 2024, the Eski Imaret Mosque is still under restoration.